Ksschkw/vybe-telegram-bot/README.md

 - 🔍 **Token Details**: Retrieve full details about any token by its mint address.
 - 👑 **Top Token Holders**: View the richest wallets holding a particular token.
 - 🖼 **NFT Analytics**: Analyze NFT collection ownership distributions.
+- ⭐ **Favorites**:
+  - `/addfavoriteaccount` & `/favoriteaccounts` — Save and manage your most-used wallet addresses.
+  - `/addfavoritetoken` & `/favoritetokens` — Save and manage your go-to token mints.
 - 🎮 **Interactive Tutorial**: Step through a guided, button-driven tutorial on all core commands.

 ### 🤖 Smart Command Correction